 To be effective, we must focus on continuous flow and shortest lead time!
 Focus on achieving JIT through Jidoka via kaizen work.

 And this brings up another one last thing.
 Deciding who will do the kaizen work to the system can make all the difference in the world.
 Those people who do the daily work of the system are usually the best qualified to do the kaizen work to the system.
+If not, “unintended consequences” are very likely to pay an unexpected visit.
 “Unintended consequences” are the downfall of many a kaizen since “unintended consequences” usually do not fall into the “effective” category.
 Make sure the people closest to the system are intimately involved in the kaizen work.

 And finally, let’s take a another look at Ohno’s quote that I introduced at the beginning of this post,